 BÜHLER, Johann Georg.
 Borstel bei Nienburg (Hannover) 19.7.1837 — Bodensee 8.4.1898.
 German Indologist in India (1863-80) and Austria.
 Professor in Vienna.
-Son of Johann Georg B., a minister.
+Son of Johann Georg B., a minister, and Charlotte Elisabeth Hagemann.
 Educated in Hannover, where he had among his teachers the philologists Ahrens and Kühner.
 In 1855 he came to Göttingen and began to study classical philology (E. Curtius et al.), Sanskrit (Benfey), Germanistics (Leo Meyer), Persian and Armenian (Ewald), Arabic (Wüstenfeld), archaeology, and philosophy.
 Ph.D.
 1858 there in Greek, in autumn went to Paris and in 1859 to England to copy manuscripts, now also worked as tutor and librarian.
 Remained in London until fall 1862, then back to Göttingen, where he was employed as an assistant in the University Library.
 However, the mediation of Max Müller brought him the chair of Oriental Languages at Elphinstone College in Bombay.

-In Bombay he taught Sanskrit, Prākrit, and comparative grammar.
-He learnt quickly Marathi and studied practical Sanskrit under pandits.
+In Bombay from 1863, Bühler taught Sanskrit, Prākrit, and comparative grammar.
+He learned quickly Marathi and studied practical Sanskrit under pandits.
 He succesfully taught his Indian students modern philological methods.
 For the government he compiled an extensive manual of Indian law.
-In 1866 he began travels on the search for the Sanskrit MSS.
+In 1866 he began travels on the search for the Sanskrit manuscripts.
 With Kielhorn he founded the Bombay Sanskrit Series.
-In 1868 GB left Elphinstone College and became acting educational inspector, later on a permanent basis, used his inspection tours also for scholarly exploration, especially in the search for the Sanskrit MSS, together with Kielhorn.
+In 1868 Bühler left Elphinstone College and became acting Educational Inspector, from 1870 on a permanent basis, used his inspection tours also for scholarly exploration, especially in the search for the Sanskrit manuscripts, together with Kielhorn.
 From December 1869 to 1870 he was on a leave in Europe because of an illness.
 During his field trips he learnt Gujarati and became interested in epigraphy.
-Collected great amount of inscriptions in Gujarat, also visited Rajasthan and Kashmir, and collected no less than 2876 MSS. for the government.
-In 1877-79 again in Europe on a leave, married in 1878 in Switzerland with Mathilde Forrer, no children (Sengupta and Natu claim he had a son).
+Collected great amount of inscriptions in Gujarat, also visited Rajasthan and Kashmir, and collected no less than 2876 manuscripts for the government.
+In 1877-79 again in Europe on a leave, married in 1878 in Switzerland Mathilde Forrer, no children (Sengupta and Natu claim he had a son).
 He returned to India, but had to retire in 1880 because of a liver illness.
 C.I.E.
 1878.
 In India he learned to speak Sanskrit fluently.

-In 1880 GB returned to Europe and in 1881 got the Sanskrit chair at Vienna University, where he soon had many students and time for his research work, especially on the Dharmaśāstra, but also on palaeography, epigraphy and Jainism.
+In 1880 Bühler returned to Europe and in 1881 got the Sanskrit chair at Vienna University, where he soon had many students and time for his research work, especially on the Dharmaśāstra, but also on palaeography, epigraphy and Jainism.
 He was one the founders of the WZKM and the first editor of the Grundriss (succeeded by Kielhorn).
-Bühler was one of the most important Sanskrit scholars and epigraphists of his time, and much encouraged German scholars to travel in India.
-He drowned during a canoeing excursion on Bodensee (alone, no details known, but also suicide has been suggested, but an accident is well possible).
-Among his many students were Th.
+He was one of the most important Sanskrit scholars and epigraphists of his time, and much encouraged German scholars to travel in India.
+He drowned during a rowing excursion on Bodensee (alone, no details known, also suicide has been suggested, but an accident is well possible).
+Among his many students at Vienna were Th.
 Bloch, Cartellieri, Dahlmann, Führer, Haberland, Hultzsch, Kirste, v.
 Mankowski, Morison, Schönberg, Ščerbatskoj, and Winternitz.

 – “Ueber das Leben des Jaina-Mönches Hemachandra”, DWA 37, 1889, 171-258.